MCBE-Speedrunning/Speedrunning-Rulebook/fullgame/bosses.md

 	- Any glitches used must provide some sort of advantage, performing a visual bug that does not affect gameplay to submit your glitchless run to glitched is forbidden.
-* Timing ends the frame the final boss entity fully disappears.
+* Timing ends (on the frame) when the final boss entity fully disappears.
 	- See the [timing rules](../global/README.md#timing-rules) regarding
 	when timing begins.
-* You do not have to use the versions named in the version splits, they are only correlating to which bosses you must kill.
+* You do not have to use the versions named in the version splits; they only correlate to which bosses you must kill.

-## All Bosses (Pre 1.19)
+## All Bosses (Pre-1.19)
 * Must kill the following bosses:
 	- The Ender Dragon
 	- The Wither